-iOS 6 beta 3 begins rolling out to registered developers [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+iOS 6 beta 3 begins rolling out to registered developers [UPDATED]Alex Wagner - Editorial Director of News and Content

 Registered iOS developers, start your update engines!
 Apple has begun pushing out iOS 6 beta 3 to users that are a part of its developer program.
 The new software is available as an over-the-air download, found by going into Settings > General > Software Update on your registered device, and will also be made available in Apple's official Dev Center.